THE CHINATOWN CIRCLE

 Imagining a holistic landmark for the heart of Chinatown

 The New York Department of Transportation (DOT), the Chinatown Partnership, and the Van Alen Institute tapped us to take part in their Gateways to Chinatown initiative to design a digital gateway at the nexus of Manhattan’s Chinatown and Little Italy.
-Our big challenge was to discover and account for the needs of a diverse user base of residents, business owners, and tourists.
+The main challenge for this project was discovering and designing for a highly diverse user base which included residents, business owners, and tourists alike.

 Our concept, The Chinatown Circle, adds a highly visible entry point to the Chinatown experience, connecting it to surrounding neighborhoods, enhancing wayfinding, and encouraging social gathering.
 The circle features a digital display that can be programmed to share content from Chinatown's rich history, current exhibits at the Museum of Chinese American History, and Lunar New Year festivities.

 In the end our team presented the winning student pitch to Neil Gagliardi, Director of Urban Design at DOT, and Wellington Chen, Executive Director of the Chinatown Partnership. the DOT then incorporated our research, insights, and proposed solution into a public Request For Proposals.

 Scott Cowell, Young Jang, Janel Wong, Azucena Romá

 New York Department of Transportation, Chinatown Partnership, Van Alen Institute

 Stakeholder Interviews, Literature Review, Field Study, User Interviews, Affinity Mapping, Personas, Competitive Analysis, Video Prototype

 Reimagine the current information kiosk as a symbolic entrance to Chinatown.